Billy (musical): Productions

 Billy opened at the Palace Theatre, Manchester, before moving on 1 May 1974 to the West End at the Theatre Royal, Drury Lane, where it ran for 904 performances.

 The cast included Michael Crawford in the title role, with Bryan Pringle (Geoffrey Fisher), Avis Bunnage (Alice Fisher), Christopher Hancock (Mr. Shadrack), Billy Boyle, Diana Quick (Liz Benson), Gay Soper (Barbara), and Elaine Paige (Rita).
 The production was directed by Patrick Garland with choreography by Onna White, set by Ralph Kotai, costumes by Annena Stubbs, and lighting by Jules Fisher.
 Roy Castle replaced Crawford late in the run.

 The first revival and reimagining of Billy was staged at the Union Theatre in London in June 2013.
-The production received rave five-star reviews under the staging and direction of Michael Strassen, who won Best Director at the Off West End Awards 2013.
+The production under the staging and direction of Michael Strassen received rave five-star reviews, who also received the 2013 Offie for Director.
 The Independent, awarding it five stars, wrote: "Michael Strassen's feisty, intelligent, sensationally well lit (by Tim Deiling) production...
 The first act is extraordinary and the second, like Gypsy's, tapers off into mere brilliance."